elodiew/Le-Serpent/README.md

 # Le-Serpent

-Creation of an online game in JS
+Creating an online game with JS

 Learn JavaScript and create an online game